haveno-dex/haveno-docs/docs/the-project/payment_methods/Verse.md

 If you have more than one Verse account you wish to add to Haveno you can create different accounts for each.

 Make sure all the details are correct when you add.

+!!! warning
-**Warning**, Verse is a multiple currency payment method that can send and receive payment in EUR, SEK, HUF, DKK, PLN.
+    Verse is a multiple currency payment method that can send and receive payment in EUR, SEK, HUF, DKK, PLN.

 When setting up your Verse account in Haveno please make sure to include the username that matches your username in your Verse account.
 This will ensure that when you send funds they show from the correct account and when you receive funds they will be credited to your account.